Can we see our dad's will and the trust terms?

 Answer:

-Typically, the family members are not required to receive a copy of the will.
-A will that has been submitted for probate is a public document and anyone can go to the court and obtain a copy.
-If you cannot go to the court yourself, you can hire a lawyer to obtain a copy for you.
+Typically, family members are not required to receive a copy of the will.
+However, once a will is submitted for probate, it becomes a public document, and anyone can obtain a copy from the court.
+If you cannot go to the court yourself, you can hire a lawyer to get a copy for you.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.